An Exact and Robust Conformal Inference Method for Counterfactual and Synthetic Controls: A Conformal Inference Method

 We use (block) permutations to compute $p$-values.
 A permutation $\pi$ is a one-to-one mapping $\pi:\{1,\dots,T\}\mapsto\{1,\dots,T\}$.
-We denote the set of permutations under study as $\Pi$.
-Throughout the paper, we assume that $\Pi$ contains the identity map $\mathbb{I}$.
-We mainly focus on two different sets of permutations: (i) The set of all permutations, which we call \emph{i.i.d. permutations}, $\Pi_{\text{all}}$, and (ii) the set of all (overlapping) \emph{moving block permutations}, $\Pi_{\to}$.\footnote{We can also consider other types of permutations; for example, the ``i.i.d.\ block'' permutations.
-Specifically, let $\{b_1, \dots, b_K\}$ be a partition of $\{1,\dots,T\}$, then we collect all the permutations $\pi$ of these blocks, forming the ``i.i.d.\ m-block'' permutations $\Pi_{mb}$.
-In our context, choosing $m=T_*$ is natural, though other choices should work as well, similarly to the choice of block size in the time series bootstrap.} The elements of this set are defined by $j \in \{0,1, \dots, T-1\}$ and the permutation $\pi_{j}$ does the following:
+We denote the set of permutations under study as $\Pi$ and assume that $\Pi$ contains the identity map $\mathbb{I}$.
+We focus on two different sets of permutations: (i) the set of all permutations, which we call \emph{iid permutations}, $\Pi_{\text{all}}$, and (ii) the set of all (overlapping) \emph{moving block permutations}, $\Pi_{\to}$.\footnote{We can also consider other types of permutations; for example, the ``iid block'' permutations.
+Specifically, let $\{b_1, \dots, b_K\}$ be a partition of $\{1,\dots,T\}$, then we collect all the permutations $\pi$ of these blocks, forming the ``iid m-block'' permutations $\Pi_{mb}$.
+In our context, choosing $m=T_*$ is natural, though other choices should work as well, similarly to the choice of block size in the time series bootstrap.
+We refer to CWZ18 for more results on block permutations.} The elements of $\Pi_{\to}$ are indexed by $j \in \{0,1, \dots, T-1\}$, and the permutation $\pi_{j}$ is defined as

 Figure \ref{fig:illustration_permutation} presents a graphical illustration of $\Pi_{\text{all}}$ and $\Pi_{\to}$.